-I started working at Clarke when I was 18.
-It was my first real job, and I often say that I’ve “grown up” here.
-Over the last 15 years, I’ve learned a lot about this business, and the things that residents care about when they know their community is conducting mosquito control treatments.
+I started working at Clarke Mosquito when I was 18.
+It was my first real job, and I often say that I’ve “grown-up” here.
+Over the last 15 years, I’ve learned a lot about the mosquito control business, and the things that residents care about when they know their community is conducting mosquito control treatments.
 By my best estimate, I have spent at least 6000 hours on the phone fielding questions from residents about mosquito control.

-Based on my experience, here are the top 10 things residents want to know about your community’s mosquito control program.
+Based on this experience, here are the top 10 things residents want to know about your community’s mosquito control program.
 It’s important to note that the specific answers to these commonly asked questions might vary depending on the mosquito control product being used in your community.
 But generally: